How Emotional Hunger Causes Weight Regain After WLSMarch 4, 2020

 If you have belief systems that say losing weight is hard or that it is not safe to be thin or that you’ll never be successful, it’s these thoughts that can sabotage your best efforts.

 So, how can you get a handle on your emotional eating so that your surgery can do its best for you?
+Focus on the emotional hunger so you know what you're really hungry for.

 The answer lies in healing your heart and shifting your mindset.
 It’s not always the easiest path to take, but it’s certainly the most effective one.
 Once you resolve the deeper issues and get into a mindset for success, your cravings and emotional eating diminish because you no longer have to use food to feel better.